Software that transforms the way you manage and measure your waste and recycling programs.Visit Re-TRAC Connect

 We put our environmental and human values into action.
 We actively minimize waste, recycle, compost, source organic and fair trade products, use energy efficiently, and value sustainable transportation.

 Team members who use public transit receive 100% employer-sponsored Eco-Passes (many of us walk or ride our bikes).

 We will continue to foster a creative and cohesive work culture.
 We encourage open dialogue, skill diversity, and creativity to facilitate the cross-pollination of ideas.

 We further build relationships by "working" together outside of the office; playing ball hockey and baseball, enjoying summer barbecues, and even visiting the local MRF (really!) are examples of how we nurture the Emerge Knowledge family.

-In October of 1990 Rick Penner worked with a group of dedicated volunteers to bring an exciting new idea to life: set up a store to sell donated used building materials and use the profits to support Habitat for Humanity building projects.
+Way back in the fall of 1990 Rick Penner coordinated a group of dedicated volunteers who successfully brought an exciting new idea to life; set up a store to sell donated used building materials and use the profits to support Habitat for Humanity building projects.
 Rick coined the name, wrote the business plan, and launched the very first "Habitat ReStore" in May of 1991.
 The new concept successfully made used building materials available to the general public at greatly reduced prices and prevented valuable materials (hardwood floors! used bricks! good windows!) from being sent to the local landfill.

-The Habitat ReStore in Winnipeg was the first of its kind, but there are now over 800 ReStores across North America generating hundreds of millions of dollars in revenue each year to support Habitat for Humanity's home building program for low-income families.
-Millions of pounds of reusable materials are diverted from landfills each year.
+The Habitat ReStore in Winnipeg was the first of its kind, but there are now over 900 ReStores across North America generating hundreds of millions of dollars in revenue each year to support Habitat for Humanity's home building program for low-income families.
+Millions of pounds of reusable materials are also being diverted from landfills every year.